Bhargava-Srinivasan/InnoTech/README.md

 - Secure password hashing with Bcrypt
 - API endpoints for user registration and login
 - Team Collaborations for projects
+- Create projects and add comments to projects
+- Collaborate with peers to work on a project
 - Content tagging for user queries
 - ML algo for recommendations on best profiles and two-degree connections
 - Efficient name searching algorithm using Trie Data Structure